Group Privacy Notice

 - provide assurance that Group companies have effective processes to identify, manage, monitor and report the risks they are or might be exposed to;

-- investigate and report on incidents or emergencies on any Group company properties and premises;
+- investigate and report on incidents or emergencies on any Group property or premises;

 - coordinate responses to business disrupting incidents and to ensure facilities, systems and people are available to continue providing services; and